-8. On the client computer, create an ssh key pair.
+- 8. On the client computer, create an ssh key pair.
 Create in the user home folder a folder named .ssh.
-In the .ssh folder create a file named authorized\keys, and dtoverlay=pi3-disable-wifi dtoverlay=pi3-disable-bt and run the once off command:

-9. If they will not be used, disable WiFi and Bluetooth.
+In the .ssh folder create a file named authorized\keys, and copy the public key to it. - 9.
+If they will not be used, disable WiFi and Bluetooth.
 Backup and then modify /boot/config.txt by adding the following two lines to the end of the file: